andrewdavidmackenzie/andrewdavidmackenzie.github.io/_posts/_2021-01-08-all_features.md

 ---

-With my `flow` rust project, I have ended up with a workspace project with eight crates inside it (after moving some libraries into the same crate as the binary that uses them, it would be ten otherwise).
+With my `flow` rust project, I have ended up with a workspace project with eight crates inside it (after moving some libraries into the crate of the binary that uses them, it would be ten otherwise).

-This works pretty well for me in rust, with cargo handling most things pretty nicely.
+This works pretty well for me in rust, with cargo handling things nicely.

-When combined with cargo's ability to specify a local dependency it can use in--place of a specific (published) version:
+When combined with cargo's ability to specify a local dependency it can use in-place of a specific (published) version:
 ```toml
 [dependencies]